kamoshi/kamoshi.org/content/posts/ai-built-a-compiler.md

 can compile the [full version from the GitHub repo][github].

 By the way, don't expect all things to work, this is just a language designed and created in a single week!
+But I made sure to make all the basics work, including LSP, Zed extension and VS Code extension.

 [online]: https://kamoshi.org/projects/lume/
 [github]: https://github.com/kamoshi/lume